KeralaPyApi/KeralaPyApi/README.md

 It is generally recommended to use the first option.

-**While the API is production-ready, it is still under development and it has regular updates, do not forget to update it regularly by calling `pip install pytelegrambotapi --upgrade`*
+**While the API is production-ready, it is still under development and it has regular updates, do not forget to update it regularly by calling `pip install keralapyapi --upgrade`*

 ## Writing your first bot